 Roles and Functions of ERM

-- In insurance company management, ERM is an important means of managing the balance among three management indicators – profit (returns), risk, and capital.
+- In insurance company management, ERM is an important means of managing the balance among three management indicators – profit (return), risk, and capital.

 - ERM requires the quantitative and qualitative evaluation and appropriate management of risk from a comprehensive perspective.

-ERM is implemented through a management PDCA (Plan, Do, Check, Action) cycle.
+ERM is implemented through a management PDCA (Plan, Do, Check, Act) cycle.

 Control of Risk